-In addition, the Governmental Accounting Standards Board (GASB) Statement No. 14, the Financial Reporting Entity, established criteria for determining which component units should be considered part of the Authority for financial reporting purposes.
+On January 1, 2013, the Authority adopted provisions of Governmental Accounting Standards Board (GASB) Statement No. 61, which established criteria for determining which component units should be considered part of the Authority for financial reporting purposes.
 The basic criteria are as follows:

-GENERAL INFORMATION AND SUMMARY OF SIGNIFICANTACCOUNTING POLICIES: (Continued)
+1. GENERAL INFORMATION AND SUMMARY OF SIGNIFICANTACCOUNTING POLICIES: (Continued)